Pixelgrade LT Compatibility and Post-Update Troubleshooting

 4. Temporarily deactivate non-essential plugins and test again.

-If the block fails even on a fresh page, it is likely a plugin conflict, an outdated LT component, or a known regression.
+If the block fails even on a fresh page, it is likely a plugin conflict, an outdated Pixelgrade LT component, or a known regression.

 Handling a frontend that broke right after updating a plugin